tienpdinh/CSCI4041/midterm-topics.md

  * What continuation passing is.
    * Not in Cormen's text.
  * How the Python function permute works, and its run time.
+   * Backtracking, make the decision, recursively explore the decision, the unmake the decision.
+   * Run time is O(N!) (factorial, slow)
  * What a binary tree is.
  * Binary tree terminology: child, edge (link), empty tree, height (in terms of edges), internal node, external (leaf) node, left child, node (vertex), right child, root, parent, etc.
  * What a complete binary tree is.